Chat

 Draft Preservation

 If you start typing a message and navigate away from the conversation, your draft is preserved.
-When you return, your unsent message is restored in the input bar.
+When you return, your unsent message is restored in the composer.
+Your scroll position is preserved the same way, per conversation.

 Message Pagination